tmr4/py65_65816/README.md

 3. I've successfully run a non-interrupt version of my own 6502 Forth in the new 65C816 device in emulation mode.
 This isn't surprising since much of the code comes from py65 6502 and 65C02 devices.
 I expect an interrupt version of it will run as well, but I haven't tested this.
 I expect that many 6502 programs will run in emulation mode.
 Note however, that there are differences between the 65C816 operating in emulation mode and the 6502/65C02 that could cause problems with your program.

+# Status

+* Initial commit: January 11, 2022
+* Successfully tested my 65C02 Forth in emulation mode
+* Was able to run Liara Forth in native mode in block 0.
+Many words cause it to crash (likely due to one of the limitations listed above).

+# Next Steps

+* Resolve simulator issues with running Liara Forth.
+I view this as a robust test of the 65816 simulator, other than bank switching, which Liara Forth doesn't handle out of the box.
+Some hardware specific Liara Forth features will not work with the simulator (KEY? for example which is hardwired to a W65C265SXB development board specific address indicating whether a key has been pressed).
+* Add native mode unit tests.